Mao Sasagawa: Career

 In March 2025, he announced his third album, Strange Pop, which was released on April 16.
 It is his first release in two and a half years, and includes special appearances from virtual YouTuber Kaf, and guitarist Kimishima Ohzora.
 Two weeks later, he released the first single from the album, "Thus Scorched" (ですから、灼けました, Desukara, Yakemashita).
 He also directed the song's music video.
 Sasagawa described the album as an ambitious experimental work that "goes beyond hyperpop and explodes with more alternatives."

 Personal life

 Sasagawa studied at the Niigata University of Health and Welfare, but dropped out after deciding to make a living as a music producer.
 He moved to Tokyo, and lived with fellow musician and former Vocaloid producer Tatsuya Kitani, who he is close friends with, until 2020.

 Artistry

 Sasagawa works from home.
 For his first album, everything from lyrics, composition, arrangement, recordings and artwork was handled by himself.
-He utilizes the Digital Audio Workstation (DAW) Studio One.
+He uses the Digital Audio Workstation (DAW) Studio One.

 He considers Shuntarō Tanikawa a massive influence in his songwriting and lyrics.
 His style of whispery vocals, popularized by American singer Billie Eilish, was inspired by Japanese musician TK (Toru Kitajima).